go-mixed/kratos-protoc/README.md

    ```
 - if error is not nil, the next handler will not be called, and the error will be returned to the client

-### 4. Register a named handler of middleware with arguments
+### 4. Or register a named handler of middleware with arguments

    ```golang
    http.Middleware(named.HandlerWithArguments("auth", func(ctx context.Context, req interface{}, args ...string) (interface{}, error) {